FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 The PMO recommends holding a monthly, one-hour recurring Collaborative ConMon meeting.
 To ensure high participation, we recommend scheduling the recurring meeting on Tuesday, Wednesday, or Thursday and in the early afternoon (EST) to accommodate different time zones.

+!!! tip "Optional Meetings"

-_NOTE: It may not be necessary for a CSP to meet each month with their agency customers if there are no substantial changes to the system or vulnerabilities identified.
-In such cases, the CSP can simply post their Continuous Monitoring reports to their respective repository and inform customers that the meeting is not being held that month._
+    It may not be necessary for a CSP to meet each month with their agency customers if there are no substantial changes to the system or vulnerabilities identified.
+In such cases, the CSP can simply post their Continuous Monitoring reports to their respective repository and inform customers that the meeting is not being held that month.

 ### Section 3: Meeting Agenda